Minh-Tan173/RealmGuard_Bastion/README.md

 - Procedural Grid-Based Map Generation
   * A multi-stage procedural generation pipeline is used to dynamically create playable maps.

   * The generation process follows a structured pipeline:

+  * This ensures that every generated map:
+    Maintains a valid enemy path
+    Provides consistent tower placement areas
+    Supports future custom map generation

+- Grid-Based Gameplay Architecture:
+  * The gameplay systems are built on top of a GridNode-based grid structure.

+  * Each node stores map-related data such as:
+    Position
+    Tile type
+    Object placement state

 ## Architecture & Design Patterns